chrisfaragliaTestRail/testrail_kiuwan_sast_integration/README.md

 ## Overview

 - **Kiuwan** performs static code analysis and outputs results including audit checkpoints.
-- These results are converted into **JUnit XML** format for compatibility with TestRail.
+- These results are converted into **JUnit XML** format for compatibility with TestRail CLI integration.
 - Using the **TestRail CLI**, test cases are automatically created and updated in TestRail with PASS/FAIL status.

 ---